Barbour-Condini/music/README.md

 # [charlottebarbourcondini.co.uk](https://charlottebarbourcondini.co.uk/index.html)

-A website for / about my current day job in the classical music sector.
+A website for / about my current job in the classical music sector.